 Washington’s earthquake hazards reflect its tectonic setting.
 The Pacific Northwest is at a convergent continental margin, the collision boundary between two tectonic plates of the earth’s crust.
 The Cascadia subduction zone, the fault boundary between the North America plate and the Juan de Fuca plate, lies offshore from northern California to southern British Columbia.
 The two plates are converging at a rate of about 2 inches per year.
 In addition, the northward-moving Pacific plate is pushing the Juan de Fuca plate north, causing complex seismic strain to accumulate.
 The abrupt release of this slowly accumulated strain causes earthquakes.

-Earthquake.
-Washington Military Department Emergency Management Division.
+Earthquakes at Washington Military Department Emergency Management Division.

 In Washington, earthquakes and landslides are the most likely sources of a tsunami.